srikarkc/design-patterns-java/README.md

 Composite patterns allows you to compose objects into tree-like structures to represent part-whole hierarchies.
 Lets clients treat individual objects and compositions of objects uniformly.

+### State Pattern

+The state pattern allows an object to alter its behavior when its internal state changes.
+The object will appear to changes its class.